mikeyin97/online_marketplace/README.md

     - **400**: Missing parameters, parameters not found in db, parameters not valid

 #### POST /api/upsertItemByTitleAndPrice
 - **Description**: Takes in a product's title and price.
-If an item does not exist with that title and price, make an entry with one inventory.
-Otherwise, update the inventory of that item by 1.
+If an item does not exist with that title and price, make an entry with an inventory equal to increment passed in.
+Otherwise, update the inventory of that item by that increment.
+Essentially it mimics adding increment # of the item to the shop, regardless of whether it exists or not.
+Increment MUST be positive.
 - **Body**:
     - **title**: Title of the product *(required)*
     - **price**: Price of the product *(required)*
+    - **increment**: Amount to update the inventory *(default:1)*
 - **Expected Response**:
     - **status**: 201
     - **reponse body**:
         - **success**: true
         - **message**: Item inventory incremented successfully / Item created successfully
 - **Errors by Status**:
-    - **400**: Missing parameters, parameters not found in db, parameters not valid
+    - **400**: Missing parameters, parameters not found in db, parameters not valid, negative increment

 #### POST /api/decrementItemById
 - **Description**: Find an item by passed ID then decrement its inventory by a given value.
 Note that this is equivalent to incrementItemById with the opposite number. **NOTE**: You cannot decrement into negative numbers.
 If you want to decrement more than the inventory has, an error will occur, and the item will not be decremented.